-Having a second language in this day and age is essential.
-It opens the door to greater possibilities in the global workplace, and it allows us to explore and understand different cultures.
-However, learning a foreign language can sometimes be a challenge.
+Knowing a second language nowadays is very important.
+It opens up endless opportunities in the global work scene and lets us explore and appreciate different cultures.
+But, let’s be real, learning a foreign language can sometimes be a bit tough.

-A combination of these and other elements are essential for anyone looking to learn a foreign language.
+Combining all these elements is crucial for anyone looking to learn a foreign language.

 Having a basic understanding of how grammar works, gives a huge advantage to any learner.
 Knowing how to build and use certain structures makes communication in a foreign language more accurate and effective.